27Saumya/Yuki/README.md

 Change the following:
 `guild_ids`: I have added ... instead of the `guild_ids`.
 Why guild_ids and not global?
 Many people might have raised this question.
 Slash Commands may take an hour to register whereas adding selected guilds, it registers in an instant⚡.

+Make sure you have the `main.db` file in the `utils/databases` directory and a `config.py` in the main directory with your [TENOR](https://tenor.com/developer/keyregistration) api key

 > guild_ids=[824969244860088332, 847740349853073418, 865962392093851658, 896457384552202312, 918802666790993951]

+First use `java -jar Lavalink.jar` to run the Lavalink Node!
+Then use `python bot.py`
+and you are good to go!

 ## Built With